So, you’re a homesteader and you want to feed your chickens right. So, you were wondering, “can chickens have broccoli?”

 Chickens aren’t picky eaters.
 They’ll eat a lot of things.
 But they do love broccoli.
 I’ve noticed my chickens devour broccolis – especially the stalk section of it.

 The stalk has a lot of nutritional value, which is excellent for you and your chickens.
-The stalk contains many vitamins and minerals that make your chicken healthy.
+The stalk contains many vitamins and minerals that make your chicken or baby chick healthy.

 However, make sure to balance the diet as described above.